 Montclair State University

-Alexander Kasser Theater, Montclair State University, One Normal Ave., Montclair, 973-655-3059.
-Box office: 973-655-5112.
+Alexander Kasser Theater, Montclair State University, One Normal Ave., Montclair, 973-655-5112, box office; 973-655-3059, info.
 School of the Arts theater, music and dance performances and professional arts events are presented through Peak Performances.
-Every seat, every performance is $15.

 See listing under Bickford Theatre.